List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Spinnerella

-Spinnerella only makes one appearance in the series.
+Spinnerella only makes one appearance in the She-Ra: Princess of Power series.

 In her single episode, she is shown to be a powerful member of The Rebellion.
 It is established that she and Netossa live in an area of Etheria, which is not controlled by The Horde.
 When she realizes that she has been duped by Hordak, she turns her power against him.

 Primarily a dancer, Spinerella has the ability to spin at high speeds, turning into a human cyclone, capable of rapid travel and deflecting oncoming attacks.

 Spinnerella and Netossa are best friends and love to travel together.
 She is fooled by Hordak into thinking Netossa has been captured by The Great Rebellion, when it is really The Horde who are responsible.
 When Spinnerella is told that Netossa has been captured by The Rebellion, she aids The Horde in gaining entry into The Whispering Woods by using her own ability to spin at rapid speeds to disable the trees' power.
-Though the Woods have been shown to keep out the villains, it is possible that Spinnerella is able to enter with The Horde as she is concerned for her travel companion.

 Spinnerella appears in She-Ra and the Princesses of Power.
 In this continuity, she is a member of the Rebellion who can control the wind and air.
 She is also depicted with a plus-size figure, and is married to Netossa.

 Spinnerella is voiced by Diane Pershing in the 1980s series and by ND Stevenson in the 2018 series.